node-freight/freight/docs/cli.md

 ### Continuous integration

-Setting up Freight on CI environments is not complicated.
-It works the same way as the [downloading bundles](/cli.html#downloading-bundles) section.
+Setting up Freight on CI environments is easy and works the same way as downloading bundles.

-In your `.travis.yml`, run these commands in the `before_install` step:
+If you want to use Freight with Travis CI, then edit your `.travis.yml`, add these commands in the `before_install` step:
 ```
 - FREIGHT_URL=http://freight-server.example
 - npm install -g vladikoff/freight